 Research Indicates Weight Loss Benefits of Green Coffee Bean

 This conclusion was supported by an early 2012 study published in The Diabetes Metabolic Syndrome and Obesity journal that followed a group of 16 adults who supplemented with green coffee bean for 12 weeks, without making any dietary changes.
 The results were significantly astounding.
 During this time, subjects lost an average of 10.5% of overall body weight and 16% of overall body fat, without any reported negative side effects.

 When it comes to losing weight, proper diet and exercise are paramount to success.
 However, research shows that adding a supplement like green coffee bean extract can increase weight loss potential, in addition to the antioxidant benefit.
-As with all supplements, for green coffee bean to be effective, it must be a pure, organic 100% high-grade coffee bean extract supplement manufactured in the US with laboratory tests certifying the product’s potency and quality.
+As with all supplements, for green coffee bean to be effective, it must be a pure, organic, 100% high-grade coffee bean extract supplement manufactured in the US with laboratory tests certifying the product’s potency and quality.
 For a green coffee supplement with stellar reviews made by a reputable, trusted company, I recommend Slimirex®.
 I won’t tell you that it’s a miracle weight loss formula, but when combined with diet, rest, and exercise, it can help control appetite and give your metabolism that extra little boost to achieve maximum results.

 - Suzuki A, Kagawa D, Ochiai R, Tokimitsu I, Saito I. Green coffee bean extract and its metabolites have a hypotensive effect in spontaneously hypertensive rats.
 Hypertens Res.
 2002 Jan;25(1):99-107.